linikujp/projects-2023/17/README.md

 are not in sync.
 The developers of MONDO and HPO work closely together.
-Although the phenotypes and diseases are not always the same,  these two ontologies end up overlapping with each other, especially within the rare disease domain.
+Although the phenotypes and diseases are not always the same,  these two ontologies end up overlapping with each other, especially within the rare disease and infectious disease domain.
 The overlaps across these three ontologies were not properly mapped and referenced, which creates problems including users’ confusion in adoption, and introduces siloed data systems.
 This project aims to create a FAIR and harmonized ontology for diseases and phenotypes